brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 \end{enumerate}

-A sensitivity run estimating $k$ was also performed but not shown here due to the model failing to estimate a reasonable biomass scale (near the upper bound of log($R_0$) of 20).
+Sensitivity runs estimating $k$ and estimating a dome-shaped selectivity form for the recreational fishery were also conducted but resulted in the model failing to estimate a reasonable biomass scale (near the upper bound of log($R_0$) of 20).

 Likelihood values and estimates of key parameters from each sensitivity are available in Table \ref{tab:sensitivities}.
 Plots of the estimated time-series of spawning biomass and relative spawning biomass are shown in Figures \ref{fig:sens-ssb} and \ref{fig:sens-depl}.
 There was high uncertainty in estimates of $R_0$ for the sensitivities estimating $L_{\infty}$ and the coefficient of variation in length of older fishes and therefore plots were made without these two sensitivites and are shown in Figures \ref{fig:sens-ssb-subset} and \ref{fig:sens-depl-subset}.

 The two sensitivities that had the largest impact relative to the base model were the ones that estimated $L_{\infty}$ and the coefficient of variation in length of older fishes (Figures \ref{fig:sens-ssb} and \ref{fig:sens-depl}).
-These two sensitivities estimated log(R0) 50 and 75 percent larger than the base model despite a change in $L_{\infty}$ of 2 cm (from 43.04), and change in the coefficient of variation in length of older fishes to around 7 percent (from 10 percent).
+These two sensitivities estimated log(R0) 50 and 75 percent larger than the base model despite estimating a change in $L_{\infty}$ of 2 cm (from 43.04), and change in the coefficient of variation in length of older fishes to around 7 percent (from 10 percent).

 The next two sensitivities that had the largest impact on biomass scale relative to the base model were the sensitivities exploring data weighting using the DM Method, which resulted in a larger biomass scale than the base model, and the sensitivity estimating natural mortality, which resulted in a smaller biomass scale than the base model (Figures \ref{fig:sens-ssb-subset} and \ref{fig:sens-depl-subset}).
-Despite the differences in scale, both sensitivites resulted in higher stock status than the base model.
+Despite the differences in scale, both sensitivities resulted in higher stock status than the base model.
+Estimating natural mortality resulted in a tradeoff with selectivity.
+When allowing flexibility in $M$, the model estimates a high value than the base case, which results in higher estimates for the peak size in selectivity for both fleets.
+The estimate of $M$ is therefore limited by the parameter estimates for the peak in selectivity approaching their bounds.

 The sensitivity estimating annual recruitment deviations resulted in a lower biomass scale, and level of depletion such that spawning ouput in 2020 was below the threshold of 25 percent of unfished spawning output (Figures \ref{fig:sens-ssb-subset} and \ref{fig:sens-depl-subset}).
 The estimates or recruitment deviations had a period of above-average recruitment from 1987 to 2003, then switched to a period of low recruitment (Figure \ref{fig:sens-recdev}).
 The recruitment deviation estimates were likely being driven by smaller lengths observed in the recreational fleet in the mid 1990s, but mostly by a lack of smaller fish being caught since 2000 (Figure \ref{fig:mean-rec-len-data}).
 Furthermore, the variability of the recruitment deviations up to around 2005 were higher than the assumed variability in recruitment (0.6), suggesting the increased recruitments were not well informed by the data.
 The pattern of recruitment deviations estimated seemed extreme for the Washington model but the general pattern showed some coherence with the recruitment deviations estimated in the separate Oregon model.
 The Oregon base model estimated above average recruitment in the late 1990s which led to an increase in spawning output during the 2000s.
 This may potentially suggest that quillback rockfish off the coast of Oregon and Washington experience similar drivers in recruitment, howeer, the Oregon model estimated periods of higher recruitment since 2000 to support increasing catches over time and also to fit pulses of small fish in the length data, whereas the Washington base model estimates lower than average recruitment throughout that time period.